JamesCobley/Cysteine-i-cloud/README.md

 Clone the repository: git clone https://github.com/JamesCobley/Cysteine-i-cloud.git Install dependencies pip install -r requirements.txt

+The scripts are optimised for goolge [Colab](https://colab.google/) implementation but they can be adapted for other environments.

 ## Contact

 For any questions and inquiries, please contact James Cobley (j_cobley@yahoo.com)